w3f/polkadot-wiki/docs/learn/learn-account-restore.md

 raw = ... copy-pasted json from original computer ...
 ```

-10. Run the following code:
+10. Run the following code on the console:

 ```
 accounts = JSON.parse(raw);